best-things-to-do-in-byron-bay

 northern-rivers-trail

 If you’re sick of sitting on the beach and fancy getting active, hire an e-bike including shuttle hire and spend the day cycling the new Northern Rivers Trail.
-As one of the most exciting new things to do in Byron Bay, the incredible cycle route starts in Murwillumbah and ends in Casino, passing through Byron Bay.
+The incredible cycle route starts in Murwillumbah and ends in Casino, passing through Byron Bay.

 When booking your e-bike hire, you’ll be picked up and dropped back to your accommodation so you can enjoy immersing yourself in nature along the rainforest of the Scenic Rim, and beautiful towns along the Byron and Tweed Hinterland.
 And of course, you’ll pass through a tunnel which is home to plenty of glow worms to see in real life!